Academic Services Associate

 Lerner, Jessica, Ed.S.

-Ms. Learner holds an EdS from the University of Colorado-Denver.
+Ms. Lerner holds an EdS from the University of Colorado-Denver.
 She formerly worked with Denver Public Schools as a literacy coach and with The New Teacher Project as a teacher evaluator.
 Her professional interests include improving teacher effectiveness through pre-service preparation, coaching, and mentoring.
 Outside of work, Ms. Lerner loves exploring Denver with her husband and two small children.

 Michalec, Paul, Ph.D.